travis-ci/docs-travis-ci-com/user/job-lifecycle.md

 Travis CI provides a default build environment and a default set of phases for each programming language.
 You can customize any phase in this process in your `.travis.yml`.

-## The Build Lifecycle
+## The job lifecycle

-A build or job on Travis CI is made up of two main parts:
+A job on Travis CI is made up of two main parts:

 1. **install**: install any dependencies required
 2. **script**: run the build script